Elastic Bayesian Model Calibration: Elastic Bayesian Model Calibration

 \subsubsection{Warping decomposition}

 \textbf{\textit{Uncertainty:}} Because we are using an optimization technique to obtain the warping functions, we are fixing a part of the model that could be considered uncertain.
 This is a modeling choice, similar to the choice of \cite{kennedy2001bayesian} to fix some emulator parameters at maximum likelihood values or to the choice of \cite{higdon2008computer} to not allow for uncertainty in the basis representation of the functional response (i.e., the functional principal components are fixed).
+As with these other modeling choices, a potential consequence is that uncertainty is underestimated.
 If the warping functions were to be inferred jointly with all of the other unknowns in a Bayesian framework, this would lead to a much greater computational burden and would require much more specialized calibration software.
-A possible shortcut could be to use modular Bayes techniques to propagate uncertainty from the warping decomposition to calibration uncertainty while cutting the feedback from the calibration to the warping decomposition \citep{liu2009modularization,plummer2015cuts}.
+Similar to emulation, a possible shortcut could be to use modular Bayes techniques to propagate uncertainty from the warping decomposition to calibration uncertainty while cutting the feedback from the calibration to the warping decomposition \citep{liu2009modularization,plummer2015cuts}.

 \textbf{\textit{Regularization:}} Another practical consideration is for the family of warping functions allowed in the warping decomposition, $\Gamma$.
 If these functions are not smooth or regularized, their variation can be difficult to predict using the parameters, resulting in emulators with large residual variance.
 However, if they are over regularized, they may not align the functional responses enough.
 In case one wants to control the amount of warping or {\it elasticity} this can be done as described in \cite{wu-srivastava:2011} using a penalty on equation~\ref{eq:optim}.
+In the examples and applications below, we arrive at regularization choices by trial and error, where we are satisfied with a level of regularization when it results in nicely aligned functional responses with relatively smooth warping functions.